Before we get into the what’s and how’s of a learning culture, you might want to know why you should even care.

 Research supports this methodology.
-Situation cognition is a proven theory which states that as social beings, humans learn while doing.
+Situation cognition is a proven theory that states that as social beings, humans learn while doing.
 This “doing” can be in the real world or the virtual world.

 It follows then, that once the needed skills have been identified, actual training programs must be developed and put into place.
-Participation in these programs need to be mandatory…for everyone.
+Participation in these programs needs to be mandatory…for everyone.

 It is not a complicated process.
-Most likely, your organization knows exactly for which skills your employees need training.
-You just don’t have training in place which answers these needs.
+Most likely, your learning organization knows exactly for which skills your employees need training.
+You just don’t have the training and development in place which answers these needs.

 Which tools do you need?

-An LMS is an organized system which teaches/trains, tracks the students’ learning, administers evaluation, and reports on the progress.
+An LMS is an organized system that teaches/trains, tracks the students’ learning, rolls out online courses, administers evaluation, and reports on the progress.

-Today, there are software applications which handle all these tasks…and some that teachers just can’t do.
+The old school learning management systems where the ones where the teachers themselves did it all.
+Today, there are software applications that handle all these tasks and some that teachers just can’t do.
 Let’s talk more about these important differences.

 How your LMS can help to establish a learning culture